Commissioners sessions are Monday and Thursday from 10:00am to 12:00pm.

 Married to Clint Cameron for 36 years, their family includes Curt and wife, Bethany, and their two year old son, Brooks, and Clay and wife, Hannah.
 Cindy believes she is fortunate to have been born and raised in Hopewell Township of Muskingum County, where she enjoyed attending Gratiot United Methodist Church and was a long-time member of Equestrians 4-H Club.
 A graduate of West Muskingum High School, she also graduated from Muskingum Area Technical College, now Zane State College.
 Cindy is a member of Coburn United Methodist Church as well as the Farm Bureau of Muskingum County, and County Commissioners Association of Ohio.

 Mollie S. Crooks was elected by the voters of Muskingum County to serve as Commissioner in 2016.
 She began her public service with Vision, Passion & Leadership on January 3, 2017.

 A Message From Mollie

 I have devoted my life to living, working, and serving Muskingum County!
-I bring energy, enthusiasm and excellence to each project, organization, club, event (and even a Holiday Parade) that I undertake…..with the sincere desire that my efforts will positively impact our children, families, and citizens.
+I bring energy, enthusiasm and excellence to each project, organization, club, event that I undertake…..with the sincere desire that my efforts will positively impact our children, families, and citizens.

 I have a passion to serve…to lead…to make a difference…to do what others say can’t be done.
 I was raised in a blue-collar family where honesty, integrity, and hard work were inherent expectations.
 I was the first in my extended family to graduate college.
 I worked for organizations and managers who mentored and encouraged me to grow personally and professionally.
 I received many blessings from this community and dedicated my life to serving and championing the benefits of Muskingum County.